 Born and raised on the western slope of Colorado, Paige spent her childhood acquiring a lasting love of Colorado’s wildlife and wild places.
 She left the northwest Colorado to pursue a BA in Psychology in California and a MS in Environmental Studies in Montana, only to return to her native Colorado.
 Today, as our Conservation Biologist and GIS specialist, Paige specializes in maintaining and restoring wildlife corridors throughout our region.
 She has spent countless hours alongside some of Colorado’s busiest roads, clambering through culverts and under bridges, investigating potential safe crossing opportunities for wildlife, advocating for new crossing locations, and monitoring the wildlife that could potentially use them.
 She has a particular fondness for carnivores, including Canada lynx, wolverines and other spirited members of the mustelid family.

 Chris is a fine artist, graphic designer, and zinester in Denver.
-After graduating from the University of Wisconsin – Stevens Point with a degree in Art, Chris started two monthly compzines, an art and literature zine called The Bitchin’ Kitsch and a political zine called Resistance is Fertile, to help others express themselves creatively.
-She’s created a number of websites including this one, The Talbot-Heindl Experience, Mid-State Sisters of Skate, and Rocky Mountain Wild; logos for clients including this one, Midwest Renewable Energy Association, and Colorado Corridors Project; and illustrations ranging from quirky animals on skates for Mid-State Sisters of Skate to species identification illustrations for Colorado Corridors Project to technical illustrations for Midwest Renewable Energy Association’s training manuals.
+After graduating from the University of Wisconsin – Stevens Point with a degree in Art, Chris started the compzine, The Bitchin’ Kitsch, an art and literature zine to help others express themselves creatively.
+They’re currently writing and illustrating a serial comic called The Story of Them about what it’s like to be non-binary in a gender binary world.
+They’ve created a number of websites including this one, The Talbot-Heindl Experience, Mid-State Sisters of Skate, Friends of Wolf Creek, Pika Partners, and Rocky Mountain Wild; logos for clients including this one, Midwest Renewable Energy Association, Colorado Pika Project, Colorado Bat Watch, and Colorado Corridors Project; and illustrations ranging from quirky animals on skates for Mid-State Sisters of Skate to species identification illustrations for Colorado Corridors Project to technical illustrations for Midwest Renewable Energy Association’s training manuals.